Cameron Ripley | | Strategy | 0 comments

-3 min read ✭ In this post, you’ll learn how to recession-proof your nonprofit by weathering the storm and seizing opportunity.
+3 min to read ✭ In this post, you’ll learn how to recession-proof your nonprofit by weathering the storm and seizing opportunity.

 While achieving your nonprofit’s revenue and fundraising goals can be incredibly difficult during an economic downturn, it’s certainly not impossible.

 If your organization is pre-wired with a foolproof recession strategy, then it’s actually possible for your organization to seize growth opportunities during the trying times of market volatility.
 Gearing your nonprofit up to execute decisively and effectively can get you further than only weathering the storm.

 As nonprofit leaders, we are not only in stressful situations, but we are in unprecedented times.
 The foreseeable future is not going to be easy.
 As changemakers, however, we are born for times like these, for ensuring that we rebound stronger than before.

 When faced with a recession, there are two key phases that your organization’s leadership team needs to be aware of:

 1. Weather the storm

 Your first priority should be to ensure that your team, your organization, and your people are going to be safe.
 To do this effectively, it’s important to address the three F’s when dealing with a crisis: fear, focus, and forecasts.

 Naturally, your team might be overwhelmed with the uncertainty.
 That is normal.
 However, you have the opportunity to choose how you react in these moments and how much you let your energy levels and emotional state affect your decision making.
 Stay centered and certainly be realistic, but don’t make big decisions that are driven by pure emotion.

 Focus on what matters, prioritize your organization’s top goals, and assign accountability on how and when to get them done.